Transportation in New York City: Buses

 As of 2014, over 5,710 MTA Regional Bus Operations-operated buses carried about 2.5 million daily passengers 24/7 on more than 238 local routes, 62 express routes, and 7 Select Bus Service routes, amounting to 793 million annual bus trips.
 Buses owned by MTA account for 80% of the city's surface mass transit.
 New York City has the largest clean-air diesel-hybrid and compressed natural gas bus fleet in the United States.

 Local bus routes are labeled with a number and a prefix identifying the primary borough (B for Brooklyn, Bx for the Bronx, M for Manhattan, Q for Queens, and S for Staten Island).
 Express bus routes operated under MTA New York City Bus use the letter X rather than a borough label.
 Express bus routes operated under MTA Bus (formerly controlled by the NYC Department of Transportation) use a two-borough system with an M at the end (i.e., BM, BxM, SIM, or QM).
-Additionally, MTA offers precise bus arrival time using QR code located at each stop.
+Additionally, MTA offers precise bus arrival time using a QR code located at each stop.
 Some stops also have digital panels indicating arrival times.

 New York Waterway operates connecting bus routes to/from the West Midtown Ferry Terminal and East 34th Street Ferry Landing.

 Private bus companies Hampton Jitney and Hampton Luxury Liner operate daily, year-round service from points on the east side of Manhattan to the villages and hamlets of Long Island's east end, including the Hamptons, Montauk, and the North Fork.
 Hampton Jitney also runs limited service to and from Lower Manhattan and Brooklyn.

+Several New Jersey Transit buses serve New York City via the Port Authority Bus Terminal and the George Washington Bridge Bus Station, connecting passengers to various locations in the New Jersey suburbs within the metropolitan area.

-Several Chinatown bus lines, which began operating in 1997, offer curbside intercity coach service, mainly to Chinatown and Midtown Manhattan.
+Several Chinatown bus lines began operating in 1997, offering curbside intercity coach service to Chinatown and Midtown Manhattan.
 Two discount intercity bus services, BoltBus and Megabus, have provided bus service between New York City and several other U.S. cities since 2008.
-In addition, Tripper Bus and Vamoose Bus provide bus service between New York City and the Washington, D.C. suburbs of Arlington, Virginia, and Bethesda, Maryland.
+Tripper Bus and Vamoose Bus provide bus service between New York City and the Washington, D.C. suburbs of Arlington, Virginia, and Bethesda, Maryland.
 BestBus provides daily service from a stop along West 34th Street near 9th Avenue to Washington, D.C., Silver Spring, Maryland, and Manassas, Vienna, and Springfield in Virginia and summer weekend service to Rehoboth Beach and Dewey Beach in Delaware.